MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 ### Business context

 The most valuable asset of a company is its people.
-Because hiring is costly and many hiring decisions tend to be wrong,[^1] [^2] retaining great employees is critical to business success.
+Because hiring is costly and many hiring decisions tend to be incorrect,[^1] [^2] retaining outstanding employees is critical to business success.

 Employee attrition is the voluntary or involuntary loss of employees from an organization.[^3] It can have negative impacts on the organization's performance, productivity, morale, and profit.[^4] Therefore, it's important for organizations to understand the factors that influence employee attrition and identify groups with higher attrition risk.